Reel Life September 2023

 The objective of the day is to create an angling opportunity for families by providing them with the knowledge, skills and support to successfully fish Lake Rotomanu as well as providing parents and caregivers with the skills to be able to bring their children or grandchildren back fishing in the future.

-All the best for the new season,
+All the best for the start of the season,

-The team at Taranaki Fish & Game
+The team at Taranaki Fish and Game

 - November 2023